A travel guide for Playa del Carmen, Mexico

 Mayakoba

 Located a bit north of downtown Playa del Carmen, this is an exclusive resort area known for luxury hotels, pristine beaches, and a beautiful natural setting.
 It’s ideal for a secluded, high-end vacation.
 If you want to visit downtown, it’s about a 20-minute taxi ride.
-This is generally the place to stay if you prefer to spend most of your time on a resort and maybe take some guided excursions and a night or two in downtown.
-There is a golf course and several upscale restaurants and bars here.
+This is generally the place to stay if you prefer to spend most of your time on a resortย andย maybe take some guided excursions and a night or two in downtown.ย There is a golf course and several upscale restaurants and bars here.
+In this area, you will find luxury resorts like Banyan Tree, Rosewood Mayakoba, and Fairmont Heritage Place Mayakoba.

 Playacar

 This is a more upscale, gated community located just south of downtown.
 It’s known for its beautiful villas, luxurious resorts, and well-maintained golf course.
 Playacar offers a quieter, more exclusive experience compared to the bustling downtown area.
-While the northern part of Playacar is walkable to downtown, you’ll probably find yourself taking taxis more often, especially if you stay at one of the resorts located to the south.
+While the northern part of Playacar is walkable to downtown,ย you’ll probably find yourself taking taxis more often, especially if you stay at one of the resorts located to the south.
+Along the beach you will find popular resorts like Riu Palace and Viva Azteca by Wyndham.ย And off the beach you can find many great vacation rental properties on VRBO with high end amenities, especially in the newer buildings like AWA Playacar Residences that has an amazing pool.

 Dining & Nightlife in Playa del Carmen